Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

 and, in Fig.~\ref{fig:asymptoticWaveSpeed}b, plot this quantity as a function of $(\log\gamma)^{-2}$, along with the asymptotic prediction.
 The asymptotic prediction depends on $V_\infty$ through $A_I$, so is different for each branch.
 This comparison confirms that the correction term improves the estimate in the limit $\gamma\to\infty$, but again highlights the very slow convergence of the asymptotic approximation in this limit.

 Finally, we note that in the intermediate region in which $U$ behaves as \eqref{eq:UMAsymptoticBehaviour}, both $U$ and $V$ are small.
 This region therefore corresponds to the interstitial region that can be observed in Fig.~\ref{fig:bigGammaProfiles}.
-The asymptotic analysis predicts that the width of this region is $O(\delta^{-1/2}) = O(\log\gamma)$, hence the slow growth of this region in the large $\gamma$ limit.
+Combining \eqref{eq:intermediateRegionSize} with the asymptotic expression for $\delta$ \eqref{eq:asymptoticDelta} predicts that the width of this region to leading order is